FabienRoger/Image-Classification-With-Little-Data/README.md

 ## Results

 I achieve a validation accuracy of 0.91 (with training accuracy of 0.92).
-It correctly classifies the images I put as an example in data/test/test/.

 Results for various hyperparameters values I tested, after 2 epochs (on the whole dataset)\
 (alpha is the learning rate, lambda is the regularization strength)\